Technology Creates Hidden Problems for Businesses With Employees.

 - What measures does your company have in place to address disaster recovery, back-up and physical and network security (data encryption, password policies, etc.)?

 With respect to respecting your employees’ privacy, generally, email and internet activity may be monitored for valid business purposes (note, each state may have their own privacy laws).
-So, subject to your state’s laws, it is recommended that your employee’s consent in writing to having their email and internet activities monitored (and perhaps include procedures for when you may disclose email data files to third parties (e.g., as required by law or pursuant to a court order)).
+So, subject to your state’s laws, it is recommended that your employees consent in writing to having their email and internet activities monitored (perhaps also including procedures for when you may disclose email data files to third parties (e.g., as required by law or pursuant to a court order)).

 Employee Internet Access

 Your employees probably need internet access to support their job functions, but their use for non-job-related activity can expose your company to liability.

 - It is wise to prohibit employees from accessing porn or adult web sites in your AUP (or use filtering mechanisms).
 If an employee visits a porn site from the workplace, then your company might be found guilty of facilitating a “hostile work environment” under sexual harassment laws.
 A forensic expert could find the porn sites’ “cookies” on the hard drive that could be used as evidence in a sexual harassment or employment discrimination lawsuit.
 Internet use should be limited to company-related activities.